vonerikbarren/D3-Crypto-Analysis-A/README.md

 https://vonerikbarren.github.io/D3-Crypto-Analysis-A/

 ### Section 1 - Overview
 - This is a website that focuses on a using D3 to demonstrate crypto-currencies over a period of time.
+Includes three other analyses with a total of four different projects in one.
+Additionally slider updates state of chart both when adding data and removing data.

 ### Section 2 - Key Features